$19.78 Was a Very Good Year

 Banana Heads

 I enjoy cooking, and since I’ve been sheltering in place because of the threat of COVID-19 on every door handle and shopping cart, I’ve had more than enough time to cook.
-Throwing a handful of raisins into the sauce today, my mid drifted back to my undergraduate days.
+As I was throwing a handful of raisins into the sauce today, my mind drifted back to my undergraduate days.
 (Don’t be shocked at the raisins.
 They balance the acid and bring out the sweetness of the tomatoes.)

 My first degree was in music from Jacksonville State in the middle of rural Alabama.
 Ironically, it was there in the foothills of the Appalachians of all places, I met a petite Italian (Sicilian)-American, Mr. Giovanni Maltese, who has remained special in my memory.
 He taught music appreciation, music literature, and class strings.
 He was a particular pleasure to be around, though if you talked during class he would keep you in line by admonishing, “Shut up, you bunch of banana heads, and listen to the damn music.”